FajraKatviro/FKFramework3/README.md

   1. Add to you project submodule https://github.com/FajraKatviro/FKDefaultPaths.git
   2. Include 'fkframework.pri' file from submodule to the end of your project file
-  3. Enable required features (see utils section)
+  3. Enable required features (see features section)

 **Project structure:**